quasar/Quasar/README.md

 **Free, Open-Source Remote Administration Tool**

-xRAT 2.0 is a fast and light-weight Remote Administration Tool coded in C# (using [.NET Framework 3.5 Client Profile](https://www.microsoft.com/en-US/download/details.aspx?id=14037)).
+xRAT 2.0 is a fast and light-weight remote administration tool coded in C#.
+Providing high stability and an easy-to-use user interface, xRAT is the perfect remote administration solution for you.

-Requirements
----
-* .NET Framework 3.5 Client Profile
-* Supported Operating Systems (32- and 64-bit)
-  * Windows XP SP3
-  * Windows Vista
-  * Windows 7
-  * Windows 8/8.1
-  * Windows 10 Preview

 Features
 ---